eyalk11/compare-my-stocks/README.md

 4. I of course take no responsibilty on the correctness of the displayed graphs/data.

+5. Investpy is not supported currently.
+So you have to have an account in interactive brokers to be able to work properly with it.

 ## Final words
 * This is being developed in QT with matplotlib amd pandas.
 I tried to use advanced features of pandas and numpy for fast calculation(sometimes).

 * I belive this software provides many useful features that are usually paid for.
 This despite developing this in a short period, on my spare time.
 I would very much apperiate community contribution.
 And welcome you to contribute, send bugs and discuss (will open gitter when appropriate).

-* If you have an idea about how it will be best integrated with active stock research using Jupyter Lab or something else, let me know.

 * The controls should be self explantory...
 Try it.